 In any case where the child has been absent from school for more than 10 days, the social worker should liaise with the school, the child, residential staff/carers and any other relevant person to address:

-Headteachers should, as far as possible, avoid excluding any looked-after child.
-Exclusion from school should be a last resort for children who are looked after, therefore it is important to work with the school and carers to intervene as soon as a child's behaviour becomes a cause for concern.
+Children in Care and Previously Looked After Children have disproportionately high rates of exclusion and are particularly vulnerable to the impacts of exclusions.
+Headteachers should, as far as possible, avoid excluding Children in Care and Previously Looked After Children.
+Exclusion from school should be a last resort for Children in Care or Previously Looked After Children, therefore it is important to work with the school and carers to intervene as soon as a child's behaviour becomes a cause for concern.

-Where a child is excluded from school for a fixed period, the school will provide work for the child for the first five days of the exclusion.
+Where a child is excluded from school for a fixed period, the school will provide work for the child for the first 5 days of the exclusion.
 The social worker must liaise with the residential staff/carers about suitable arrangements for supervising the child doing the schoolwork during the day and ensuring the child does not go out during school hours.
-With effect from the sixth day the school should provide a place for the child to be educated.
+With effect from the 6th day the school should provide a place for the child to be educated.

 The school will communicate the reasons for the exclusion to the residential staff/carer and the social worker.
 Whoever is the most appropriate one to do so will discuss this with the child.
 The social worker should inform the parents, if appropriate.